isomerpages/sciencecentre-emag/_stories/Culture/Exploring Geometry with Peranakan Tiles.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/peranakan_tiles_isomer_featured_image.png">
 </div>
-<p>Singapore's Peranakan tiles are well loved for their bold, eclectic designs.
+<p>Singapore's Peranakan tiles are well known for their bold, eclectic designs.
 With their aesthetics standing the test of time, you can find some of these original ornamental tiles in <a href="https://jenniferlimart.com/blog/where-to-see-peranakan-tiles-in-singapore" rel="noopener noreferrer nofollow" target="_blank"><u>shophouse facades along Katong, Joo Chiat, and Emerald Hill</u></a>.
-Have you ever wondered about the elegant mathematical principles that create these eye-catching mosaics?</p>
+But have you ever wondered about the elegant mathematical principles that create these eye-catching mosaics?</p>
 <p>First, some quick history.
 What we call "Peranakan tiles" are actually
 <a href="https://noroadbarred.files.wordpress.com/2015/02/passage_mar-apr15.pdf" rel="noopener noreferrer nofollow" target="_blank"><u>tiles imported from European countries like England, Belgium, Germany, and the Netherlands prior to World War I </u>
 </a>to decorate the homes of the Chinese and <a href="https://www.nhb.gov.sg/peranakanmuseum/learn/about-the-peranakans" rel="noopener noreferrer nofollow" target="_blank"><u>Peranakan community</u></a> in